tiagorossig/HuffmanCoding/README.md

-# HuffmanEncoding
+# HuffmanCoding
 This project was completed in Fall 2019.

-HuffmanEncoding is a program able to encode/decode any file using the standard count format and standard tree format.
+HuffmanCoding is a program able to encode/decode any file using the standard count format and standard tree format.